The Variance of Absorption Spectra

 The figure below plots the ratio of spectral radiance transmitted over the outgoing longwave wavenumber spectrum.
 The colour bar shows the colour gradient associated with increasing altitude.
 The plot has the highest altitude plotted on the top layer, so if you can see any dark outlines, this indicates that there is reduced transmission at lower altitudes.
 Although, in many places, there appears to be a fill, this is just a function of the resolution of the plot and the line width.
 There are just many individual peaks, which, when plotted, merge.

-Logarithmic Plot of Optical Depth, \(OD\)#
+Logarithmic Plot of Optical Depth, #

 The previous figure displays clear windows of opacity which decrease in size with increasing altitude.
-By plotting a semilog plot of the optical depth \(\tau\) shows that the values are not as binary as they can appear in the transmission plot above.
+By plotting a semilog plot of the optical depth

 If one was deploying a radiative transfer model with stricter performance requirements, dropping values from the arrays, don’t contribute substantially to the transmission profile can improve speed.
 Alternatively, an absorption coefficient minimum threshold can be used.
 The semilog plot highlights the abundance of detail in regions where the transmission function is nearly transparent.
 In addition, if performance is even more of a concern, windowed averaging of areas of interest can also aid in reducing the number of computations, effectively reducing the resolution of the data.